 Number of Cases

 History of physical maltreatment 11

 History of neglect 20

 History of sexual maltreatment 0

 History of emotional maltreatment 0

 Note: More than one type of abuse or neglect can occur for a case.

-Table 41 details of Child Protective Services (CPS) involvement in cases in which abuse, neglect, poor supervision, or exposure to hazards caused or contributed to the child death in Nevada in 2022.
+Table 41.
+CPS involvement in cases in which abuse, neglect, poor supervision, or exposure to hazards caused or contributed to the child death in Nevada in 2022.